-- b) Versions of a device with different internal active hardware components (e.g. amplifiers and crystals) that result in different radio parameters (e.g. output power, frequency) or that result in the device not being electrically identical require authorization under a different FCC ID for each version.
-Such changes are NOT considered electrically identical.5 For example, versions of a device with different internal filter designs that operate on different frequencies must be filed under different FCC IDs. - c) Part substitution electrically identical parts may be substituted.
-An initial evaluation of test results will determine if a Class I or Class II PC application is required.
-A chip replacement of a portion of the transmitter that performs some sub-function such as an amplifier chip, oscillator chip or frequency determining chip may be considered a Class II permissive change under the following conditions; however, replacement of a chip that constitutes a complete transmitter shall require a new FCC ID. - i.
-The new chip component is pin for pin compatible. - ii.
-The new chip has the same basic function as the old chip, from an external perspective (internal circuitry may differ). - iii.
-No change in radio parameters has occurred. - iv.
-The same conditions apply when a small area (approximately the same area as the chip) of the PCB is replaced with an equivalent chip. - d) Adding or subtracting an on-board amplifier component requires a new FCC ID, except when substituting an amplifier part, as provided in subparagraph c), above. - e) A transmitter with and without an external amplifier may be authorized under one FCC ID, if approved in the original authorization.
-Adding an external amplifier is not allowed with a permissive change.
-A new equipment authorization application with a new FCC ID is required to add an external amplifier.
+- A. Changes described in § 2.1043(a) that result in a non-electrically equivalent device require a new grant of certification (FCC ID). - B. Depopulated versions of a transmitter require authorization under separate FCC IDs for each version. - C. Versions of a device with different integral active hardware components (e.g., amplifiers and crystals) that result in different radio parameters (e.g., output power, frequency), or that result in the device not being electrically identical, require authorization under a different grant of certification (FCC ID) for each version.
+Such changes are NOT considered electrically identical.
+For example, versions of a device with different internal filter designs that operate on different frequencies must be filed under different certification grants (FCC IDs). - D. Part substitution electrically identical parts may be substituted.
+An initial evaluation of test results will determine if a Class I or Class II permissive change application is required.
+A chip replacement of a portion of the transmitter that performs some sub-function such as an amplifier chip, oscillator chip, or frequency determining chip, may be considered a Class II permissive change under the following conditions; however, replacement of a chip that constitutes a complete transmitter shall require a new grant of certification (FCC ID): - 1) The new chip component is pin-for-pin compatible.

-5 Electrically identical device considerations:
+&lt;sup>5 Electrically identical device considerations:

-[•] For Part 95 devices (i.e. 95C) the FCC does not allow device designs that permit end-users to change plug-in crystals.
-When the plug-in crystal is only changed by the original equipment manufacturer, the grantee may receive authorization for multiple crystals under one FCC ID.
+• For Part 95 devices (i.e., Part 95 Subpart C) the FCC does not allow device designs that permit end-users to change plug-in crystals.
+When the plug-in crystal is only changed by the original equipment manufacturer, the grantee may receive authorization for multiple crystals under one grant of certification (FCC ID).
 Historically, this has not been considered a design change for Part 95 devices, as the change involves exchanging one crystal for another.
 A permissive change request for a new crystal(s) is acceptable if the new crystal does not cause the frequency range to exceed that granted in the original authorization.
 A new FCC ID is required if the new crystal causes the device to exceed the frequency range approved in the original authorization.

-[•] If the transmitter PCB board and enclosure remains the same, external or internal mechanical passive filters for a transmitter may be approved under one FCC ID and/or can be added with a Class II permissive change even if the mechanical passive filters result in different frequency bands of operation.
+• If the transmitter PCB board and enclosure remains the same, external or internal mechanical passive filters for a transmitter may be approved under one grant of certification (FCC ID) and/or can be added with a Class II permissive change even if the mechanical passive filters result in different frequency bands of operation.
 If the change in these filters result in a reduced frequency band from the original grant and all emissions have not been degraded, a Class 1 permissive change is acceptable.

-[•] Part 74 and Part 90 wireless microphones - Minor differences in passive components (resistor or capacitor) for internal circuitry is allowed in an original application for authorization, but not in a permissive change application
+• Part 74 and Part 90 wireless microphones - Minor differences in passive components (resistor or capacitor) for internal circuitry is allowed in an original application for authorization, but not in a permissive change application.